 1 cup fresh parsley leaves, chopped

-2 tablespoons vinegar, lemon juice or a combination
+2 tablespoons red wine vinegar, lemon juice or a combination

 2 tablespoons extra-virgin olive oil